The significant changes to the various parts of the compiler are listed in the following sections.

 calling varargs functions (such

-) via the FFI no longer works.
+as printf) via the FFI no longer works.

 It has never been officially supported (the FFI spec outlaws